nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
   :information_source: <b>Extra note</b>:

-When `assigntaskall` is executed with Task A, members of the group who initially has `TASK` of the same name as Task A will be not be assigned Task A, even if the specified `WORKLOAD` and `DEADLINE` of Task A is different from that of the original.
+`assigntaskall` will not add the specified `TASK` to members of the group if they have a task with the same name as the one being assigned, even if the `WORKLOAD` and `DEADLINE` of the new task is different.

 </div>